Sage-Bionetworks-IT/lambda-finops-email-totals/README.md

 #### RestrictRecipients

-Boolean value to toggle enforcing `ApprovedRecipients`an allow-list of email recipients.
+Boolean value to toggle enforcing an `ApprovedRecipients` allow-list of email recipients.
 Useful for testing.

 #### ApprovedRecipients